WoodWing/elvis-API-samples/README.md

 jQuery
 --------
-All API samples are now based on the jQuery javascript library.
-The old 'prototype-js' based samples are still available in the [prototype-js branch](https://github.com/dutchsoftware/elvis-API-samples/tree/prototype-js).
+All API samples are based on the jQuery javascript library.

+Old 'prototype-js' based samples are still available in the [prototype-js branch](https://github.com/dutchsoftware/elvis-API-samples/tree/prototype-js).
+These are not maintained anymore, so it's advised to use the jQuery variant.

 API Documentation